How to Join

 Completing the Membership Application

-To join submit the Online Membership Application through our secure portal.
+Click on the "Open an Account" button to begin the process.
 You must be at least 13 years old to join online.
 If you are under 13, visit a branch or call us at 1-800-622-5305, with your parent's or guardian's permission.

 Copy of Driver’s License is required.

 Please provide your current physical STREET Address for verification purposes.

 To fund your account's initial $5.00 deposit, provide your credit card or bank account and routing number in the application.
 The account's initial $5.00 deposit to open a Prime Share Savings Account is required to maintain your membership.

 Were you referred by a co-worker (in the telecommunications industry) or an immediate family member?
 If so, they may be eligible for our $25 Member Referral*!
 When the new member opens their account, complete a referral form, available in the branch or print and return the Printable Referral Form to us.

 USA PATRIOT ACT - Customer Identification Program

 IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING A NEW ACCOUNT

 To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver's license or other identifying documents.